9 best Edmonton food events to check out this week | Dished

-Summer is finally in full swing, and July has been a seriously great month of amazing Edmonton food events.
+July was fun, but August looks like it’ll be a seriously great month of amazing Edmonton food events.

-This month has some of the city’s favourite seasonal food events like food bike tours, trivia nights, and of course, all of the exciting K-Days events.
-There were many food spots that opened up recently as well, so checking those out should also be on the to-do list.
+This month has some of the city’s favourite seasonal food events, like food bike tours and trivia nights.
+There are many food spots that are opening up in August as well, so checking those out should also be on the to-do list.

 - You might also like: